Shikhar Pahariya

-Shikhar Pahariya (born 3 April 1997) is an Indian industrialist, philanthropist and polo player.
-His career reflects a wide-ranging engagement with business, politics, social initiatives and sport.
+Shikhar Pahariya (born 3 April 1997) is an Indian industrialist and polo player.
+He is associated with ventures in gaming and infrastructure.
 He is the grandson of Sushilkumar Shinde, former Union Home Minister of India, Chief Minister of Maharashtra, and senior leader of the Indian National Congress.

 He has represented India in international polo tournaments, including matches in the United Kingdom where India secured notable wins.

 Early life and education

 Pahariya was born in Mumbai in 1997 to Smruti Shinde, a film producer, and Sanjay Pahariya, a businessman.
 His elder brother, Veer Pahariya, is a Bollywood actor.
 He attended Bombay Scottish School and Dhirubhai Ambani International School in Mumbai before pursuing a degree in Global Financial Management at Regent's University London.

 Pahariya belongs to a Khatik (Dalit) community.

 Career

-While still in school, Pahariya briefly ran a consultancy for pet owners.
-After completing his degree, he worked as an investment analyst at in London.
+Pahariya's entrepreneurial journey began at the age of 13 when he, alongside his brother Veer Pahariya, established a consultancy firm to assist first-time pet owners..
+After completing his degree, Pahariya worked as an investment analyst in London.
 In 2018, he co-founded Indiawyn Gaming.
-The company launched Jeetoh, described in Indian media as one of the country’s early live-interaction gaming platforms.
-The platform combined real-time participation with quiz-based formats and attracted a significant user base during its initial years.
+The company launched Jeetoh, which was described by Mint as one of the country’s early live-interaction gaming platforms..

 Pahariya later established Basilius International, an infrastructure development company with operations spanning energy and aviation.
 The firm has undertaken projects in Maharashtra, Gujarat, Goa, Uttar Pradesh and internationally in the United Arab Emirates, Oman and the United Kingdom.
 Its portfolio includes large-scale community infrastructure and commercial projects.